deeprjs/deepr/README.md

 #### Delete

-Finally, here is how we could delete a record:
+Finally, here is how we can delete a record:

 ```json
 {